World Summit on the Information Society: Conference developments

+Opponents of a more intergovernmental model, including some civil society groups, technical experts, and scholars cautioned that greater state control could threaten the open nature of the Internet, while acknowledging the limitations of ICANN’s existing governance structure.
+Human rights advocates expressed particular concern that shifting authority to a multilateral body could enable censorship and restrict freedom of expression.
+The technical community also emphasized that the Internet’s success had relied on distributed, bottom-up coordination mechanisms and warned that centralizing control could undermine its resilience and innovation.

+Confronted with this lack of consensus, the then-Secretary-General Kofi Annan initiated the Working Group on Internet Governance to facilitate “an open dialogue on Internet Governance… and to bring recommendations on this subject to the second phase of the Summit.”
+The WGIG presented several alternative models for the oversight of ICANN; however, none were brought up at the Summit, largely due to U.S. diplomatic pressure.
+As a compromise, the Tunis Agenda recognized the “need for enhanced cooperation” among governments “on an equal footing” in addressing international public policy issues related to the Internet, while affirming that such cooperation should not extend to “the day-to-day technical and operational matters.”
+In effect, this preserved ICANN’s existing mandate.
+The concept of “enhanced cooperation” remained open to interpretation, with some stakeholders viewing it as a potential pathway to a new, centralized intergovernmental mechanism.
+The establishment of the IGF was also part of this compromise, creating a multi-stakeholder platform for dialogue on Internet policy issues without introducing new binding decision-making powers.

 The summit itself was marred by criticism of Tunisia for allowing attacks on journalists and human rights defenders to occur in the days leading up to the event.
 The Tunisian government tried to prevent one of the scheduled sessions, "Expression Under Repression", from happening.
 French reporter Robert Ménard, the president of Reporters sans frontières, (Reporters Without Borders) was refused admission to Tunisia for phase two of the Summit.
 A French journalist for Libération was stabbed and beaten by unidentified men after he reported on local human rights protesters.
 The representatives of the Human Rights in China NGO (due to Chinese government pressure on Tunisia) were refused entry to Tunisia.
 A Belgian television crew was harassed and forced to hand over footage of Tunisian dissidents.
 Local human rights defenders were roughed up and prevented from organizing a meeting with international civil society groups.